nikhen/trufflehog/README.md

     bash trufflehog.sh -o ORGNAME

-The script will then fetch all repositories from this organization.
+In this mode, input file *_repo_target_list* is not required.
+The script will try to fetch all repositories from the given github organization.
+This mode only operates on repositories hosted on *github.com*.

 While the original trufflehog runs on a single repository, this wrapper is constructed to allow consecutive scanning of multiple repositories or organizations.